Madrasapattinam: Production

+Development

 Director A. L. Vijay revealed that Madrasapattinam was supposed to happen later in his career, but the intervention of producer Kalpathi S. Aghoram helped realise the viability of the film earlier.
-Vijay had first explored the script in his college days and drew inspiration from an English professor who "used to talk to us about the freedom movement a lot," furthering Vijay's interest in history.
+Vijay had first explored the script in his college days and drew inspiration from an English professor who "used to talk to us about the freedom movement a lot", furthering Vijay's interest in history.
 He visualised the people who lived in the pre-independence period of India and explored the concept of how it would have been if an English girl fell in love with an Indian boy, laying the foundations for the script.
-The script took six months to write, with leading Tamil writer Prapanchan and visits to see independence veterans being helpful in understanding the history of the city of Madras between 1945 and 1947.
+Vijay wrote the script in six months and also met leading Tamil writer Prapanchan regarding his inputs for the script.

-Mahesh Babu was asked to play the lead role but could not accept it, so Arya was finalised.
-English Miss Teen World winner Amy Jackson was selected after Vijay found a picture of her on the Internet and tracked her down.
-It is her acting debut.
-Vijay approached Harris Jayaraj as music composer first, but out of his call sheets, Vijay chose G. V. Prakash Kumar as music composer.
-Rather than rent the Chennai Central railway station, the filmmakers recreated the station via sets to reflect the film's period setting.
-The film was finished in eight months.
+After the release of Poi Solla Porom in September 2008, Vijay began researching on the script.
+Since the team had only few references of how the city of Madras between 1945 and 1947 had looked like, with only black and white images and no film footages during that time, Vijay had met independence veterans journalist S. Muthiah, painter-writer Manohar Devadoss and Ramasamy, a personal assistant of C. Rajagopalachari, to provide their inputs on how the city looked during that period while also having his associate directors to collect images and photographs from The Hindu (through the specific column "Memories of Madras"), Kalki and Ananda Vikatan.
+Some of the novels, such as P. Rajaraman's Chennai Through The Ages and Muthiah's Madras Rediscovered and Madras — the Past and the Present helped them for the research.
+The team had prepared the complete storyboard to envision the authenticity of the pre-Independence period being replicated.